sobebarali/verge/apps/docs/src/content/docs/roadmap/web-scraping-api.md

 This feature is planned for future development and is not yet implemented.
 :::

+## Technology Choice

+**Firecrawl** - A managed web scraping API that handles JavaScript rendering, anti-bot measures, and content cleaning.
+See [Technology Decisions](/architecture/technology-decisions/) for rationale.

 ## Overview

-The Web Scraping API will provide endpoints for extracting data from websites.
+The Web Scraping API will provide endpoints for extracting data from websites, powered by Firecrawl.

 ## Planned Endpoints